andrewqsmith/Generative-ANI/README.md

    - [LLAMASharp.Backend.CUDA11](https://www.nuget.org/packages/LLAMASharp.Backend.CUDA11/)
    - [LLAMASharp.Backend.CUDA12](https://www.nuget.org/packages/LLAMASharp.Backend.CUDA12/)

+## Unity Package

+## Using the Unity Package in the Repo

+The repository includes a Unity package that you can import into your Unity project.
+This package all of the above for ease of use.
+Here's how you can import it:

+1. Download the Unity package from the Generative-ANI repository.
+The package file will have a `.unitypackage` extension.

+2. Open your Unity project where you want to import the package.

+3. Go to the Unity Editor, click on `Assets` in the menu bar, and then select `Import Package > Custom Package...`.

+4. In the file dialog that opens, navigate to the location where you downloaded the Unity package, select it, and click `Open`.

+5. A new window will open in Unity showing you all the items that are included in the package.
+By default, all items are selected for import.
+If you only want to import specific items, you can deselect the ones you don't need.

+6. Click on the `Import` button to import the selected items into your Unity project.

+After the import is complete, the assets and scripts from the Unity package will be available in your project's `Assets` folder.
+You can now use these in your project as per your requirements.

 ## Feedback

 I read every piece of feedback and take your input very seriously.
 Please feel free to open an issue or submit a pull request.